nycdavid/engineering-records/content/posts/using-interfaces-for-flexibility.md

 }
 ```

 What if we wanted to concat two `int` types together?
-This is a little more
+This is a bit more
 complicated because we have to convert the integers to strings prior to
 attempting to use them in the call to `Sprintf`, but once we know how to do
 that... this, too, is quite simple.